 - The nail may get thick, abnormal in shape, and hard to trim

 - The edges of the nail may get crumbly and breakable

 - There may be an unpleasant odour

 However, there are other possible causes of abnormal toenails- such as psoriasis, anaemia, and in rare cases even melanoma.
-Therefore, if you notice ongoing changes in the appearance of your toenails, you should speak to your doctor or podiatrist.
-Clippings can be taken, and sent away for analysis at a lab.
+Therefore, if you notice ongoing changes in the appearance of a toenail, you should speak to your doctor or podiatrist.
+Nail clippings can be taken, and sent away for analysis at a lab.
 By viewing the sample under a microscope, it’s possible to confirm if fungal elements are present or not.
 However, in 30% of cases there may be a false negative- sometimes several samples need to be taken to confirm a fungal toenail infection is present.

 What causes fungal toenail infections?